Crew of planes, cruise ships and cargo ships

 • airline crew who hold a Crew ETA are deemed to hold a visa for 7 days

-Cruise ship crew who travel by air to join their ship at its berth in New Zealand apply for a visa and entry permission when they arrive in New Zealand.
-The visa we issue to them is valid for 35 days from the date they arrive.
+• cruise and cargo ship crew who travel by air to join their ship at its berth in New Zealand apply for a visa and entry permission when they arrive in New Zealand — their visa is valid for 35 days.

 Visiting New Zealand as a tourist or for other reasons